autisticjane/autisticjane.github.io/index.md

 I'm Jane Lively, a freelance writer and neurodivergent content creator from Kaufman, TX.
 Also the "queen of [short domains](/domains/)".

-✨ I am an [autistic](//autisticjane.com/tag/autism/) [dissociative identity disorder](//autisticjane.com/tag/did/) with Tourette's, atypical anorexia, and mild agoraphobia.
-My content reflects this experience.
-My legal name is my **deadname**.
-All other names used by me are *valid* and *not* intended to escape or trick anyone.

-**Trauma victims are not villains.** DID is a beautiful thing, once you start learning about it.

 ## Web dev
 I have contributed open-source software to the online trading card community, to simplify processes for TCG owners.
 Additionally, I design for WordPress and create plugins for any custom functionality (shortcodes, taxonomies, email cloaking, etc.).